Kafū, aged forty-one.

 December 16th.

-My cold had not yet abated.
+My cold had not yet healed.

-The chill grew more severe with each passing day.
+The chill grew more severe each day.

 December 17th.

-Ichikawa Sanosuke came.
+Ichikawa Ennosuke came.

 December 18th.